 The Hub is open between the hours of 8am and 8pm from Monday to Friday and on Saturday mornings.

 This is not a walk-in centre; patients need to have the appointment made by their own surgery, with the agreement of the GP.

 Healthy Food for Hungry children, an article written for us by Jacqueline Wright, shared Healthy Communities Officer, WODC

 Dr Helen Bayliss

-Dr Helen Bayliss will retire from Charlbury Medical Practice at the end of January 2019 after having looked after patients in the area for more than 30 years.
+Dr Helen Bayliss retired from Charlbury Medical Practice at the end of January 2019 after having looked after patients in the area for more than 30 years.

 All patients who have Dr Bayliss as their named GP will be allocated a different GP and will be informed of who that is within the next 3 months.

 Physiotherapy and some aspects of podiatry have been provided by Healthshare for the last eighteen months.
 Healthshare are based at the Deer Park premises in Witney.
 They advise that all referrals from your GP are reviewed by an appropriate member of their clinical team with 48 hours - 90% of the time.
 They then arrange for the next stage of your care which could be:

 An appointment with a physiotherapist or podiatrist for treatment

 An appointment with an expert for assessment.
 This might include an ultrasound, x-ray or MRI scan